 Damone “DeeWunn” Walker is a Jamaican emcee, songwriter and performer who is better known for his viral dancehall hit “Mek It Bunx Up”.
 Known as a fierce and versatile lyricist, DeeWunn adds a different dimension to the budding genre of “Yardcore” creating his own hybrid sound.

-DeeWunn sharpened his skills in Spanish Town where he would meet fellow hip hop enthusiasts who not only inspired his creative process but also helped groom his artistic prowess.
-Forming one of Jamaica’s premier hip hop crews, DeeWunn became an invited member of Da Colony which eventually went on to be better known as 13th Tribe.
-Never one to be satisfied with the hustle and bustle of a mundane 9 to 5 life, DeeWunn found himself creatively bursting at the seams while working as a medical clerk in one of Jamaica’s busiest emergency rooms.
+DeeWunn sharpened his skills in Spanish Town where he would meet fellow hip hop enthusiasts.
+They not only inspired his creative process but helped groom his artistic prowess.
+Forming one of Jamaica’s premier hip hop crews, DeeWunn became a member of Da Colony which eventually went on to be better known as 13th Tribe.
+Never one to be satisfied with the hustle and bustle of a mundane 9-to-5 life, DeeWunn found himself creatively bursting at the seams while working as a medical clerk in one of Jamaica’s busiest emergency rooms.
 Lacking the freedom he truly required to attack his aspirations, DeeWunn made the leap into a recording career that almost immediately bore fruits of success.

 DeeWunn was quickly scooped up as a songwriter and vocalist by the infamous Ward 21with whom he spent time penning songs for in-house artists such as Timberlee and Natalie Storm.
 He then found himself making the unanticipated trip to Portland, Jamaica, where he was contracted as a songwriter by the legendary GeeJam studios where he would pen material for artists such as Mystic Davis, Charly B, A-Game, Nayla and more.